A group of people practicing mindfulness in a studio using a 5 minute meditation timer to reset their mental focus.

 The real power of a five-minute timer lies in how easily it fits into busy lives.

-You can use our 5 minute meditation timer as a mental reset between emails, after lunch or before bed, integrating this small habit seamlessly into your daily routine, rather than adding to your to-do list
+You can use our specialised 5 minute timer as a tactical mental reset between emails, after lunch, or before sleep.
+By using this tool as a “Neural Anchor,” you can transition between high-stress tasks and recovery without adding complexity to your to-do list.

 Customising Your Timer for Every Practice